KourFrost/redditWallpaperScrapper/README.md

 # redditWallpaperScrapper
-this will take Scrape Reddit pages for .jpg
+this will scrape Reddit pages for .jpg images.

 ## Dependencies
 `Import-Module BitsTransfer`